 Social benefits of the green economy include reduced medical cost through improved health and safety, job creation and less unemployment, poverty alleviation, improved employment conditions, improved public amenity, public engagement, and participation

-Conventionally it was supposed that environmental protection is a burden imposed on companies or industries however research has shown that improving company environmental performance is associated with better economic performance.
-Significant research has been done on the topic of green economic and green profitability.
+Conventionally it was supposed that environmental protection is a burden imposed on companies or industries however research has shown that improving a company’s environmental performance is associated with better economic performance.
+Significant research has been done on the topic of green economics and green profitability.
 Opportunities to increase revenue while improving performance, more cost benefits analyses from the company point of view of strategies to differentiate products are needed.

 For the waste sector to support the progression toward a Green Economy not only do we need to maximize resource efficiency giving consideration to the whole lifecycle of products but also the way we value enterprises where factors such as the creation of sustainable employment and protection of the environment are valued alongside economic growth and profit.